Ali F. Mostafa

-Ali Faisal Mostafa Bin Abdullatif (born 25 September 1981) is a British-Emirati filmmaker, director and producer who is credited as the director of the first Emirati feature-film City of Life (2009).
+Ali Faisal Mostafa Bin Abdullatif (born 25 September 1981) is an Emirati filmmaker, director and producer who is credited as the director of the first Emirati feature-film City of Life (2009).
 He is a graduate of London Film School.

 According to Mostafa, the inspiration for producing City of Life came because "I was tired of people comparing Dubai to a Disneyland.
 Most of them take one look at the glitzy buildings and assume it's an artificial place.
 My film has none of that.
 It has real people with real problems.
 Like any other city in the world, my film shows both the positives and the negatives."
 Mostafa faced initial controversy when some cinemas refused to showcase his movie who they claimed portrayed Dubai in a negative light.
 He however squashed the rumours, saying that with his film, he hoped to change the global perception of his hometown and put it on par with cities such as London and New York City which also face "real problems".
 According to data produced by Italia Film International the movie ranked second in the local box office and successfully made over 500,000 dirhams in its first weekend; there were reports that makers were deciding to show the film at the Cannes Film Festival in 2010.

 Mostafa has been branded as "Best Emirati Filmmaker" in the Dubai International Film Festival (DIFF), won the 'Young Filmmaker of the Year' award at the Digital Studio Awards 2010, and Variety magazine quoted that he has proven to be the Gulf's first director of international standing.

 While expanding his activities into brand ambassadorships, in 2011 Mostafa was asked to develop the first ever short series – Classified – to be broadcast online only and developed in the Middle East as part of his association with Land Rover.

 Mostafa's second feature From A to B opened the Abu Dhabi Film Festival in October 2014, a first for an Emirati film, challenging stereotypical perceptions of Middle Eastern culture through a story of three best friends who take a road trip from Abu Dhabi to Beirut.